 6. Basho Tour, Hokkaido

 Literary nerds, there’s finally a trek for you.
 Follow the footsteps of 17th-century haiku master Basho on his legendary Narrow Road to the North.
-This trek is guided, meaning that even if you aren’t already a Basho fanatic you’ll come away with a slew of knowledge on his work and travels, as well as an epic trek under your belt.
+You can do this as a self-guided trip, but most people use a guide — meaning that even if you aren’t already a Basho fanatic you’ll come away with a slew of knowledge on his work and travels, as well as an epic trek under your belt.
 The actual trekking is on the easier side, passing through country roads, forests, and mountain trails that are accessible on their own to residents and visitors not on the guided tour.
-Along the way you’ll take in Matsushima, which is known as one of the Three Views of Japan, along with beautiful gardens and pristine views from the mountains.
+Along the way, you’ll take in Matsushima, which is known as one of the Three Views of Japan, along with beautiful gardens and pristine views from the mountains.

 Mount Fuji is an iconic Japanese landmark, easily accessible from Tokyo and among the country’s most famous backdrops.
 Mount Fuji is an active volcano, with a limited hiking season running from July 1st through early September, or whenever the snow takes hold.
 There are four trailheads to access to the summit, each only about a two-hour drive from the city.
 You can take a bus to any of them.
 The hike is doable in one day if you start early — it takes six to seven hours to climb.
 Camping is an option also, and there are mountain huts available just off the trail.
 If you stay the night, wake up before dawn and watch the sunrise from the summit — it’s an absolutely unforgettable experience.